otaviojava/jcassandra-book/09-java-jakarta.md

 Jakarta NoSQL is a framework that integrates Java applications with NoSQL databases.
 It defines a group of APIs whose purpose is to standardize the communication between most databases and their common operations.
 This helps to decrease coupling with this type of technology used in current applications.
 The project has two layers:

-1. Communication layer: it is a group of APIs that define communication with non-relational databases.
+1. **Communication layer**: it is a group of APIs that define communication with non-relational databases.
 Compared to traditional non-relational banks, they are similar to the JDBC APIs.
-It contains four modules, one for each type of NoSQL bank: key-value, column family, document and graphs.
+It contains four modules, one for each type of NoSQL bank: key-value, column family, document, and graphs.

-2. Mapping layer: API that helps the developer to integrate with the non-relational database, being oriented to annotations and using technologies such as dependency injection and Bean Validation, which makes it simple for developers to use.
+2. **Mapping layer**: API that helps the developer to integrate with the non-relational database, being oriented to annotations and using technologies such as dependency injection and Bean Validation, which makes it simple for developers to use.
 Comparing with the classic RDBMS, this layer can be compared with JPA or other mapping frameworks like Hibernate.

 !
 [Eclipse JNoSQL architecture] (images / jnosql.png "Jakarta NoSQL architecture")